I Want You (Bob Dylan song): Personnel

-Chart performance

-Billboard magazine recorded the release of "I Want You" in its June 25 issue, and predicted it would reach the Top 20.
-The track entered the Billboard Hot 100 charts on July 2, 1966, at #90, and Billboard tapped the single as a "star performer"—a side "registering greatest proportionate upward progress this week".
-It peaked at #20 on July 30.

-"I Want You" entered the Cash Box charts at #59 on July 2, and was tapped for strong upward movement.
-It rose slowly, and peaked at #25 on August 6.
-It was also a major hit in the UK, where it peaked at #16.

 Sophie B. Hawkins version

-American singer-songwriter Sophie B. Hawkins recorded "I Want You" for her 1992 debut album, Tongues and Tails, at the suggestion of her producer, Rick Chertoff.
-As the album's third single, it reached No. 49 on the UK Singles Chart in February 1993.
-The music video, which was shot in Paris, was directed by Lydie Caller and produced by Odille DeVars.
+American singer-songwriter Sophie B. Hawkins recorded "I Want You" for her April, 1992 debut album, Tongues and Tails, produced by Rick Chertoff and Ralph Schuckett, on Columbia records.
+Hawkins' version had a different melody and featured the vocals from her first take.

-Hawkins' interpretation of "I Want You" saw her change the song's key and slow down its tempo.
 Hawkins has said of Dylan's lyrics, "Each time I sing [the] song I struggle to grasp what the words are saying."
 She elaborated, "I completely feel the song, but I don't understand it."

-Dylan liked Hawkins' version and she was invited by his manager to perform the song at Dylan's 30th Anniversary Concert Celebration at Madison Square Garden, New York City, in October 1992.
-Hawkins' performance was one of a number of omissions from the 1993 double-album and VHS releases of the concert.
+In Rolling Stone, Paul Evans described the style of her version as "breathy techno-MOR"; the Associated Press reviewer called it "quasi hip-hop".

 Larry Flick, writing for Billboard, praised Hawkins' version for being "deliver[ed] with chatty finesse, amid a cushiony synth arrangement".
 Randy Clark, reviewing for Cash Box, noted that despite Dylan's "obvious lyrical/poetic style", Hawkins' "sultry performance style permeates the recording".
 Music & Media felt Hawkins "manages to completely transform the Bob Dylan classic" and noted it "sounds like Cyndi Lauper in a Sinéad O'Connor setting".
+Amongst the negative reviews, Adam Sweeting of The Guardian described Hawkins's vocals as a "cloisterish drone" where she attempted but failed to match Dylan's delivery, Richard Plunkett of The Age predicted that Dylan's fans would dislike the "quite bad" cover.
+The Associated Press review suggested that the idea for the cover should have been discarded, and anticipated that Dylan fans would be upset by the track.

+Hawkins performed the song at Dylan's 30th Anniversary Concert Celebration at Madison Square Garden, New York City in October, 1992.
+Rolling Stone reviewer David Wild wrote that Hawkins's inclusion on the bill "struck some as a case of label boosterism", and Wayne Robins of Newsday felt that her performance was "superfluous", while Tom Moon characterised the performance as "listless" in The Philadelphia Inquirer.
+Hawkins' performance was one of a number of omissions from the 1993 double-album and VHS releases of the concert.

+Issued as a single in the US in October 1992 and in the UK in January 1993, it reached No. 49 on the UK Singles Chart in February 1993.
+The single version had a duration of 4 minutes and 19 seconds, and was backed with "Live and Let Love" as the B-side.
+The accompanying music video, which was shot in Paris, was directed by Lydie Caller and produced by Odille DeVars.